aws-samples/sample-r-server/README.md

 - Blog post [Getting started with R on Amazon Web Services](https://aws.amazon.com/blogs/opensource/getting-started-with-r-on-amazon-web-services/) walks through how to use RStudio and Paws package
 - [Paws documentation](https://www.paws-r-sdk.com/#documentation) lists code examples, tutorials and workshops
 - [Using R with Amazon SageMaker](https://aws.amazon.com/blogs/machine-learning/using-r-with-amazon-sagemaker/) outlines how to use the reticulate package with Amazon SageMaker AI
-- [Amazon SageMaker Example Notebooks](https://sagemaker-examples.readthedocs.io/en/latest/) has R with SageMaker [examples](https://sagemaker-examples.readthedocs.io/en/latest/r_examples/index.html)
+- [Amazon SageMaker Example Notebooks](https://sagemaker-examples.readthedocs.io/en/latest/) has some R with SageMaker [examples](https://sagemaker-examples.readthedocs.io/en/latest/r_examples/index.html)
 - [Implement RStudio on your AWS environment and access your data lake using AWS Lake Formation permissions](https://aws.amazon.com/blogs/machine-learning/implement-rstudio-on-your-aws-environment-and-access-your-data-lake-using-aws-lake-formation-permissions/) shows how to integrate RStudio on SageMaker and EC2 into your data lake architectures

 *You will need to modify EC2 IAM permissions (`EC2iamRole`) to provide access to desired AWS services such as SageMaker and S3*